5 easy tricks to polish your text

-There are several ways to polish your text before it undergoes editorial intervention.
-When working in Microsoft Word, these 5 easy steps will swiftly improve your text and prepare it for editing: choosing the text language and using spellcheck, using headings hierarchy, cueing in the images, using find (and replace) and creating a style sheet.
+There are several ways to polish your writing before it undergoes editorial intervention.
+When working in Microsoft Word, these five easy steps will swiftly improve your text and prepare it for editing: choosing the text language, using spellcheck and headings hierarchy, cueing in the images, using find (and replace) and creating a style sheet.
 Following these steps will enhance your text, save time (and money) on editing and typesetting and improve the readability and publishability of your text.

 After reading this blog post, you will be able to apply them to your text without particularly savvy computer skills or knowledge of the editorial practice.
 They can help writers who are self-publishers, work with professional publishing houses or do not want their text to be publicly available.
 In the end, various levels of editing and proofreading are essential and unavoidable steps in finalising the manuscript, whatever your intended publishing path.